-Contractors may apply for Engineering Permits using the online portal (linked above), or in person at the One-Stop Service Counter on the 2nd floor of the Municipal Building, as well as online at onestop.ogdencity.com
+Contractors may apply for Engineering Permits using the online portal (linked above), or in person at the One-Stop Service Counter on the 2nd floor of the Municipal Building

-- Only a licensed contractor can obtain a permit and pay inspection fees.
+- Only a licensed contractor can obtain an Engineering Permit and pay inspection fees.

-- Bonding and insurance is required in order for a permit to be issued, see our License, Insurance and Bond information page for more information.
+- Bonding and insurance is required in order for an Engineering Permit to be issued, see our License, Insurance and Bond information page for more information.

-- All work shall conform to Ogden City's Engineering Standards and Amendments for Public Works Projects, 2019 Edition (PDF).
+- All work shall conform to Ogden City's Engineering Standards for Public Improvements 2020 Edition (PDF).

-- Permits are null and void if work has not begun 30 days after issuance.
+- Engineering Permits are null and void if work has not begun 14 days after issuance.

-- A copy of all necessary permits shall be available onsite at all times (failure to have a permit in hand will result in stoppage of work for 24 hours).
+- A copy of all necessary permits shall be available onsite at all times (failure to have a permit in hand may result in STOP WORK order being issued).

 - All trench excavation must be covered and protected.
 Excavations must be temp-patched immediately upon completion of work, and a permanent patch must be in place within 7 calendar days on most roads (3 days on major roads and arterial roadways)

 - It is the Contractor's responsibility to call for required inspections.

-- 24-hour notice shall be given for all inspection requests.
+- Contractor shall give 24-hour notice on all inspection requests.